PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 8) We favor an extensive use of the rule of Zero.
 9) Namespaces are favored for identifying functions in a tree-like form.
 10) We favor an extensive use of template functions and structs.
 11) We adopt linear containers.
-STL.
 12) The only allowable function return values are of intrinsic types.